An Exciting First Year and Looking Forward

 Here are a few highlights of our current programs and our plans for 2019.

 In the Philippines, we are fully supporting 15 students and we anticipate receiving at least three new students into our program in 2019.
-By the end of next year, we will be supporting a total of 18 students, including 15 women, the majority of whom previously resided at the Bohol Crisis Intervention Center (BCIC) or the Arms of Love Children’s Home on Bohol, which I helped establish back in 2001.
+By the end of next year, we anticipate supporting a total of 18 students, he majority of whom previously resided at the Bohol Crisis Intervention Center (BCIC) or the Arms of Love Children’s Home on Bohol, which I helped establish back in 2001.

-In 2019, we will be developing relationships with crisis centers in Cebu, Davao, and Iloilo, in addition to the BCIC.
+In the future, we plan to develop relationships with crisis centers in Cebu, Davao, and Iloilo, in addition to the BCIC.
 These government-operated shelters provide full-time protective custody for abused teenage girls.
 Unfortunately, in a majority of cases, these girls experienced rape within their families, sometimes over a period of years.
 There is no transitional care or continuing education provided for the women when they move out of the centers, which is a significant need since they usually cannot return to their families.
-In the future, we plan to receive most of our referrals from these four crisis centers, because this is a significant unmet need in the Philippines.
+Our vision is to expand our program to receive additional referrals from these crisis centers, because this is a significant unmet need in the Philippines.

-We are currently supporting 13 students on a full-time basis in Nicaragua.
-As with the Philippines, most are women.
-Many of the youth grew up in the Arms of Love Children’s Home in Nicaragua, which I founded in 2000, while the others were referred by four other orphanages.
+We are currently supporting about 10 students on a full-time basis in Nicaragua.
+Many of the youth grew up in the Arms of Love Children’s Home in Nicaragua, which I founded in 2000, while the others were referred by several other orphanages.
 We also had the opportunity to provide temporary or partial support for a number of additional students in 2018.